Healthy and creamy fish chowder is hearty and filling and makes a wonderful, nutritious winter meal.

 - In a large pot, heat the olive oil over medium-high heat.
 Add the garlic, paprika, basil and red pepper flakes.
 Cook, stirring, just until fragrant, about 30 seconds.

-- Add the tomatoes, chicken stock, 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.
+- Add the tomatoes, seafood stock, 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.
 Bring to a boil, then lower heat to medium-low and simmer, uncovered, stirring occasionally, 10 minutes, to allow flavors to meld.

 - Stir in the coconut milk, then add the cooked cod, carrots and celery.
 Simmer, stirring occasionally, just until heated through, about 5 minutes.
 Serve the fish chowder immediately.